finance

 • Front office:- Front office is the most important department in an investment banks that creates maximum revenue in an investment banking firm.
 Some of the front office services consist of merchant banking, strategy formulation, professional investment management, and so on.

 • Middle office:- Middle office services include compliance with Government regulations and restrictions for clients such as banks, insurance companies, and finance divisions.
-These are the people who manages fundraising and internal control systems.
+These are the people who manage fundraising and internal control systems.

 • Back office:- Back office services are the part and parcel of investment bank.
 The services includes creating new trading algorithms, authenticating data of previous trades of investment bank regulates all operations and technology platform.